GIDS Shahpar-III: Development

 The Shahpar-III being part of the GIDS Shahpar family is a further result of Pakistan's ongoing effort to enhance its local defence industry, particularly in aerospace.
 Shahpar-III's existence was revealed in a future roadmap presented by GIDS on its website where it was categorized as a group-4+ UCAV.
 Over time, GIDS displayed models and technology demonstrators of it in various international defense exhibitions including IDEF-2023.
 Its development cost around a US$100 million.

 During the IDEAS-24 expo in November 2024, GIDS CEO Asad Kamal and Pakistan Army chief General Asim Munir unveiled the Shahpar-III marking its first public appearance.
 It was classified by GIDS as a Group-4+ UCAV and reportedly developed to compete with similar drones of its category like the MQ-9 Reaper.

 The Shahpar-III features domestic flight control systems and avionics and is equipped with a 1553 architecture dual-redundant flight control computer enhancing its reliability.
 Being a UCAV, it can be deployed in a variety of roles with ISR, ISTAR, CAS and maritime roles among them.
 It can be armed with several Pakistani-sourced munitions like the Barq missiles and Al Battaar laser-guided bombs though other munitions can also be integrated onto it.

+Operators

+Future operators

+Pakistan Air Force: being integrated as of 2026.